abhi1510abhi/stock-application/README.md

 To Run it in local

 1 -clone this procject

-2- go to server folder and give npm i and let it install the dependency 3  go to client folder and give npm i and let it install the dependency 4 - create .env file in server and provide the env
+2- go to server folder and give npm i and let it install the dependency

+3  go to client folder and give npm i and let it install the dependency

+4 - create .env file in server and provide the env

+5 - once all the dependency is installed for client and server then below query to run it

+server
+npm start

+client

+npm start

 Screenshots
 ![Screenshot from 2020-12-06 18-07-23](https://user-images.githubusercontent.com/47599526/101281462-01b3ae00-37f5-11eb-98e3-6a1b4a1b8fd4.png)